- Register to vote

-Only electors who are (or are applying to be) registered individually are entitled to apply to vote by proxy.
+Only electors who are (or are applying to be) registered individually can apply to vote by proxy.

-A person cannot be a proxy for more than two people at any one election or referendum, unless they are a close relative.
+- cannot be a proxy for more than two people in an election or referendum, unless they are a close relative

-You will need to download and complete a form to apply to vote by proxy.
-There are different forms depending on the reason that you need a proxy vote, you can find out more information.
+Download and complete a form to apply to vote by proxy.
+There are different forms depending on your reason for needing a proxy vote.
+Find out more on the Electoral commission website.